SpecularAura/ESAB/README.md

 ## Configure the environment

 You must create a .env file with the following variables in order for the express app to work:
-PORT: The port to use.Thunder Client id configured to send requests to 5000
+PORT: The port to use.
+Thunder Client id configured to send requests to 5000

 ```
 NODE_ENV: set to "production" during production.
 Otherwise set to "development"